 By Sophie of We Dream of Travel | Facebook

-And for an even more enlightening experience, try a 2.5 hour walking tour of all of Seville’s major attractions.
+And for an even more enlightening experience, try pairing your visit with a 2.5 hour walking tour of all of Seville’s major attractions.

 21. Celebrate Féria de Sevilla in Seville

 By Linn Haglund of Brainy Backpackers | Facebook

 One of the absolute best experiences you can have in Spain when it comes to cultural immersion is to attend a local Fiesta.

 Every city, town, and village in Andalucia has a local fair.
 It usual spans over a week.